FIL-Builders/fil-frame/README.md

 npx create-filecoin-app
 ```

 You will be prompted to answer a series of questions to configure your new project.
-This includes your project name, and selecting your preferred storage onramp option (Lighthouse, or Storacha).
+This includes your project name, and selecting your preferred storage onramp option (Lighthouse, Storacha, or Akave).

 #### Flag Mode